 Electric bikes (or e-bikes) have become very popular recently.
 On our recent cruise to Hawaii, we added an e-bike rental excursion while docked in Maui.

-We had two days in Maui, so we took a tour of the Maui Dragon Fruit Farm with zip-lining and aquaball on the first day.
+We had two days in Maui, so we took a tour of the Dragon Fruit Farm near Lahaina with zip-lining and aquaball on the first day.
 Then rented bikes the following day.

 E-bikes are easy to ride regardless of your level of fitness.
 In addition, they let you have an ‘up-close look’ at the local towns and surroundings.